 Some studies about bounce rate have said that using videos on a website lowers bounce rate by 11% with some reporting up to a 34% reduction.

-You can use embedded videos from your YouTube channel or any other account if they’re suitable with what you’re offering.
+You can use embedded videos from your YouTube channel or any other account if they’re suitable for what you’re offering.

 You must always be up-to-date in what people are looking for in their searches that are relevant to your industry, and add all the information they’re looking for in an attractive, easy way with clear lines and useful information.